ImperialCollegeLondon/paricia/CONTRIBUTING.md

 The following is a set of guidelines for contributing to Paricia, a Python-based hydroclimatic data management system project.
 The goal of these guidelines is to make the development of the project efficient and sustainable and to ensure that every commit makes it better, more readable, more robust and better documented.
 Please, feel free suggest changes and improvements.

-(this guide is based on the [Atom editor guide](https://github.com/atom/atom/blob/master/CONTRIBUTING.md))

 ## Table Of Contents

 [Code of Conduct](#code-of-conduct)